Modernizr/gulp-modernizr/README.md

 ##### See the [customizr repository](https://github.com/doctyper/customizr#config-file) for valid settings.

 #### `settings.uglify`
-Per the [Gulp guidelines](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/guidelines.md), the option to uglify the build is disabled for this plugin.
-You may use [`gulp-uglify`](https://npmjs.org/package/gulp-uglify) to retain this functionality in Gulp:
+Per the [Gulp guidelines](https://github.com/gulpjs/gulp/blob/master/docs/writing-a-plugin/guidelines.md), the option to uglify the build goes against guidelines #1 and #3.
+Thus, this setting has been removed from this plugin.
+You may use [`gulp-uglify`](https://npmjs.org/package/gulp-uglify) to achieve this functionality in Gulp:

 ```javascript
 gulp.src('./js/*.js')